 - Password hygiene.
-Big security organizations cannot protect consumers against phishing or hacker who can guess passwords like “1234.”
+Big security organizations cannot protect consumers against phishing or hackers who can guess passwords like “1234.”
 Common sense and password hygiene can go a long way to protect consumers from cyber threats.

 - Anti-virus software.
 Subscribe to anti-virus software and keep your system up to date with automated, scheduled scans.

 - Caution against phishing attacks.
 Be careful about opening file attachments.
 Phishing and spear phishing emails ones that look real but are not. if you pay attention.
 For instance, if you get an email that says “past due invoice” with a PDF attachment, don’t open it unless you are 100% sure you know who sent it.
-If you double check, you’ll probably see it comes from an unusual email, like [email protected]
+If you double check, you’ll probably see it comes from an unusual email, like this one, from [email protected]:

 It can be a scary time for businesses and consumers who are worried about cyber threats.
 The threats certainly exist, and they’re getting increasingly potent and frequent.
 The attackers are varied, with many worrisome imbalances between attackers and their targets.